Ebury/chameleon/README.md

 ```

 The test coverage is set to 100%, but if you think the test for a particular piece of code is not necessary, then mark the code with
-`/* istanbul ignore */` flags a get prepared to defend it during the PR.
+`/* istanbul ignore */` flags and get prepared to defend it during the PR.
 This process gives us visibility that every exclusion has
 been approved.
 For more information see the [istanbul docs](https://github.com/gotwarlost/istanbul/blob/master/ignoring-code-for-coverage.md)

 ### Linting